-A: No. However, it makes this process simpler.
-Communication and setting of sample intervals can all be done from a standard terminal program (like HyperTerminal).
+A: No. Communication and setting of sample intervals can all be done from a standard terminal program (like HyperTerminal).
 All this is explained in detail in the Operating Manual.

-Q: What is the minimum supply voltage for the sensor?
+Q: What is the minimum supply voltage for the sensors?

 A: The minimum supply is 5V the maximum is 14V.

-Q: What is the peek current consumption for the sensor?
+Q: What is the peek current consumption for the sensors?

 A: Less than 100mA (for 0.5 second).

 Q: Is it possible to drive the Rx, Tx signals from the Optode directly by the 0-5V without a transceiver?
 A: No, you must use RS-232 levels.

 Q: When logging the sensor in RS232 format what is the minimum of signal lines we have to connect?
 A: The minimum is four; TX, RX, Positive Supply and GND.
 For more information refer the Operating Manual.